Disney+ is a must for all family households

-But is the newest streaming service on the block worth the price?
-And should you cancel your other streaming subscriptions?
-Well, let’s just say if you’re a Disney, Pixar, Star Wars, or Marvel fan, the answer might be “yes.”
+Is this streaming service worth the price?
+And should you cancel your other streaming subscriptions for this one?
+Well, let’s just say if you’re a fan of Disney princesses, Pixar pictures, Yoda, or Thor, the answer might be “yes.”

 Let’s find out if Disney+ has all the bare necessities of streaming life.